The U.S. HIRE Act Explained: 2025-26 Outlook | M S Sulthan Legal Associates

 • Profit Margins: The financial model of Indian IT could be severely squeezed.

-6. How Will Global Capability Centers (GCCs) Be Impacted?
+6. Impact on Global Capability Centers (GCCs)

-Many multinationals operate GCCs in India for IT, finance, HR, or R&D. Under the HIRE Act, these are not considered safe harbors.
+Many multinationals operate GCCs in India for IT, finance, HR, or R&D. Under the HIRE Act, intra-group charges are classified as “outsourcing payments.”

-• Payments from a U.S. parent to its Indian subsidiary for services will trigger the excise tax.
+Payments from a U.S. parent to its Indian subsidiary will trigger the excise tax.
+Treasury will scrutinize intermediary structures to prevent tax avoidance.
+GCCs can no longer assume that intra-group = safe.

-1. Full Enactment (Jan 2026): The 25% excise tax and deduction denial are implemented as written, causing significant industry disruption.
+• Full Enactment (Jan 2026): 25% tax implemented, causing significant disruption.

-2. Amended Enactment: The bill passes with a lower tax rate (10–15%), sectoral carve-outs, or a phased rollout.
+• Amended Enactment: Lower tax rate (10–15%) or phased rollout.

 Proactive preparation is crucial.
 Companies should focus on five key areas: